-Next, she asked the entire first row to clap.
+Next, she asked everyone in the first row to clap.
 Now we’re getting somewhere.

 But when she asked the entire audience to clap, it was astoundingly overwhelmingly impacting.

 Her point, which was illustrated in a way that’s stuck with me all this time, is this: We’re better together.